 Choosing the right shoes for tai chi class is actually a really important discussion and is always one of the first things we talk about with the new students joining our class.
 It may sound counterintuitive but the shoes that you wear for most athletic events might actually limit your tai chi progress and in the worse circumstances cause injury.

-As a general rule, the best tai chi shoes have a low profile so that the ankle can rotate, have a low heal or no heal at all so that your balance is not pitched forward, and have a rubber sole but limited traction so that added pressure isn’t placed on the knee when turning because the shoe isn’t allowed to slide on the floor.
+As a general rule, the best tai chi shoes have a low profile so that the ankle can rotate, have a low heal or no heal at all so that your balance is not pitched forward.
+Tai chi shoes can have a rubber sole but limited traction is needed so that added pressure isn’t placed on the knee when turning because the sole grips the floor.

 The good news is that great shoes for practicing tai chi are relatively cheap, great quality, and easy to find on the internet so you don’t even need to find a store near you that sells them.
 You just need to know a few really important things so you can buy tai chi shoes that improve your health and strength and don’t lead to injury.